bmoreonrails/rails_tutorial/_installation/mac_os.md

 1. install rails
 1. test it out

-We're going to do these tasks via the Terminal console, so if you aren't familiar with that, please read **this non-existent page** over first.
+We're going to do these tasks via the Terminal.
+To open Terminal, first go to your Applications directory.
+Then, open the Utilities directory.
+Once you're there, you should see the Terminal app.
+Double click it to open it.

 {% steps %}